 The bottom line is be gentle with yourself.
 There is no rush—just ease in to it and listen to your body.

 This depends on so many different factors.
 Every woman has a different body, different cycle, and different reasons for steaming.
-Consult your doctor, steam facilitator, herbalist or otherwise qualified professional for advice on the best frequency for you.

 How often and when you steam will depend on a number of factors, including your purpose for steaming, how heavy your flow is, how many times you’ve steamed before, and how you are feeling.
 As a general rule, do not steam during menstruation (when you are on your period).
 If you are not trying to get pregnant and are definitely not pregnant, you can steam just about any time during your monthly cycle as long as it is not during your period.

 A lot of women are saying YES!
-The simple increase in circulation can stimulate your sex drive, and just the experience of vaginal steaming can be a pleasurable turn-on.
+The simple increase in warmth can stimulate your sex drive, and just the experience of vaginal steaming can be a pleasurable turn-on.
 Many women have reported better sex, less painful sex, and increased libido as a direct result of vaginal steaming.19, 38 Any practice that puts you more in touch with your vagina is going to increase your awareness of and sensitivity in the region.
 Tuning in to your yoni through vaginal steaming is also a gateway to sacred sexuality, which can lead you (and your partner) to new heights of cosmic orgasmic pleasure.

 The feeling of aromatic steam gently swirling up to caress your vaginal tissue can be many things, both physical and emotional—warming, soothing, opening, exciting, rejuvenating, cleansing, meditative, cathartic….
 Every steam is an opportunity to explore and improve your relationship with the most intimate parts of yourself, and every feeling you have during a vaginal steam is valid.
 Many women describe a physical “softening” feeling of the vagina.
 Vaginal steaming is a very sensual, personal, and intimate experience.
 Give it a try and let us know how you would describe it.